editable: false

 . - Contact support

-, detailing which quotas you want increased and by how much.
+and specify which quotas you want increased and by how much.

 To have your request processed, you must have the quota-manager.requestOperator

-role or higher, e.g.,editor
+role or higher, e.g., editor

 or admin